Alaskan Remote Adventures

 Double-occupancy accommodations at Kautumn Lodge, meals at the Lodge, guided fishing, and up to 50-pounds of vacuum-packed fish care.

-Airfare to Anchorage; charter flight to Iliamna and floatplane flight to the Lodge (the roundtrip charter flight and floatplane flight are approx. $1,000.00 total p.p.), first and last night’s lodging and meals in Anchorage, fishing license and King Salmon Stamp, equipment, boots and raingear, alcohol, gratuities, fish box $20 or bring a cooler, and anything not mentioned under inclusions.
+Airfare to Anchorage, charter flight to Iliamna, and floatplane flight to the Lodge (the roundtrip charter flight and floatplane flight combined was about $1,000.00 in 2020), first and last night’s lodging and meals in Anchorage, fishing equipment, fishing license and King Salmon Stamp, boots or rain gear, alcohol, gratuities, fish box $20.00 (or bring a cooler), Global Rescue, IMG Signature Travel Insurance, and anything not mentioned under inclusions.